camunda-community-hub/zeebe-client-node-js/README.md

 ```

 Both normal messages and start messages can be published idempotently by setting both the `messageId` and the `correlationKey`.
 They will only ever be correlated once.
 See: [A message can be published idempotent](https://github.com/zeebe-io/zeebe/issues/1012).

+<a name="activate-jobs"></a>

+### Activate Jobs

+If you have some use case that doesn't fit the existing workers, you can write your own custom workers using the `ZBClient.activateJobs()` method.
+It takes an `ActivateJobsRequest` object, and returns a stream for that call.

+Attach a listener to the stream's 'data' event, and it will be called with an `ActivateJobsResponse` object if there are jobs to work on.

+To complete these jobs, use the `ZBClient` methods `completeJob()`, `failJob()`, and `throwError()`.

+For more details, read the source code of the library, particularly the `ZBWorkerBase` class.
+This is an advanced use case, and the existing code in the library is the best documentation.

+## Other Concerns

 <a name = "graceful-shutdown"></a>